My Story, Dr. Firestien

 When I taught beginner students, I found they quickly got bored with the traditional way of learning the guitar.
 I thought that if I could get my students to be more creative they might enjoy their music lessons more.
 I began to work with a young professor at the University of Northern Colorado (UNC), Dr. James Wanner.
 We shared an interest in music and an interest in creativity.
 Jim helped me find books and articles to learn more about creativity.
 As I read more about creativity, two names kept appearing, Dr. Sidney J. Parnes and Dr. Ruth Noller.

 As I read further, I discovered that Drs.
-Parnes and Noller were teaching college classes in creativity at the International Center for Studies in Creativity at Buffalo State College in New York.
+Parnes and Noller were teaching college classes in creativity at the Center for Applied Imagination at Buffalo State College in New York.
 (Side note: As I recall, it was called the Interdisciplinary Center for Creative Studies – but I digress.)

 Curious about the program and who the professors were, I was determined to find out more.
 One day in early 1977, I went to the library at UNC.
 Using a microfiche reader, I found a copy of the Buffalo State College catalogue.
 I read more about Drs.
 Parnes and Noller.
 I also found a phone number for the Creative Studies department.